 Atriplex from the Latin 'atriplexum' meaning an orache, a saltbush, an Ancient Latin name for this plant.
-Cinerea from Latin meaning ashy-grey, alluding to the grey appearance of the plant.
+Cinerea from the Latin 'cinereum' meaning ashy-grey, alluding to the grey appearance of the plant.

 Distribution and status